Decision Making and Cost-Benefit Analysis

 See: “What is Seen and What is Not Seen“, Frédéric Bastiat (pronounced bas-tee-AH).
 Famous essay about what economists do, emphasizing their role in pointing out the unseen, unspoken costs behind great-sounding ideas.
 Examples include national security, the arts, taxes, infrastructure, international trade, jobs, credit, business, and private decisions.
-Also available: Audio at CommonSenseEconomics.com
+Also available: Audio, condensed version, at CommonSenseEconomics.com

 A Little History

 However hard it is to total up the costs and benefits (or pros and cons) to make individual decisions like “Should I rent this apartment?” or “Should I spend a year abroad?”, it’s even harder when groups are involved.
 Should one person decide for the group?
 Should it be decided by 50-50 vote, or representation?
 Individuals do pretty well weighing the costs and benefits for close groups, like our families, by proxy—our parents, brothers and sisters, children, and spouses.
 But each extension to a wider group gets harder to justify.
 How should the desires be balanced when considering broad groups of people with different goals and opportunities—from extended family, to high school friends, to college communities, to towns, cities, religious groups, cultural affiliations—or a whole nation or cross-national cultural group?
 How can we decide when there is disagreement or conflict?
 See the biography of Nobel Prize winner Paul Samuelson for aggregating utility functions and revealed preference.